 - Objectives of the PPP Project

 The main objective of the project is to address the social need of the local communities by providing, operating and maintaining functioning markets for the trading of food stuffs and dry products demanded by residents within the relevant Wards and in so doing relieve traffic congestion in the vicinity of the markets.
-The markets will comprise a mixture of stalls, shops and storage units and be delivered either as an improvement of old markets or the construction of new markets through an effective PPP DFBOT Concession awarded to successful selected bidders.
+The markets will comprise of a mixture of stalls, shops and storage units and be delivered either as an improvement of old markets or the construction of new markets through an effective PPP DFBOT Concession awarded to successful selected bidders.

 Other objectives include: